How to engage our services

 A typical engagement process begins with an initial call from the client to us.
 On this call, we discuss our process, usually very briefly.
 If the potential client is interested in learning more, we offer an on-site visit.
 This is typically a 2-hour meeting with the local management team.
 During this visit, we discuss our process in detail while addressing their current situation.
 We do not charge a fee for this but the people that invite us out typically pay for travel expenses.

-Once this initial meeting is over, we mapped the client's needs and they learnt about our services.
+Once this initial meeting is over, we mapped the client's needs and they learned about our services.
 At this point, the client typically assigns a few days to internally discuss what they have learned in relation to how it meets their expectations.
 If they decide to go ahead we send them a proposal and work typically begins within a few weeks after sign off.

 I will use a few more posts to discuss our services in a "broad stroke" type of view.
-However, if you can't wait for those posts, the information is in our site, among all of the other stuff you might be looking for.
+However, if you can't wait for those posts, the information is on our site, among all of the other stuff you might be looking for.

 And remember, you can always call and ask "What is it you guys do?"

 Call Us and We Can Help